DUI Attorney in West Palm Beach FL – Drunk Driving Defense

 An arrest for DUI can be frustrating and discouraging, but having an experienced DUI attorney on your side can make a big difference in the outcome of your case.
-Wayne Richter is an experienced DUI trial lawyer and understands how to properly defend a DUI case through effective negotiation, a thorough case evaluation which may often lead to motions that will suppress and/or exclude evidence, and when necessary, Wayne will aggressively represent you in a jury trial.
+Wayne Richter is an experienced DUI trial lawyer and understands how to properly defend a DUI case through effective negotiation, a thorough case evaluation which may often lead to motions that will suppress and/or exclude evidence, and when necessary, Wayne will aggressively represent you in a jury trial in West Palm Beach.
 A DUI case should be fought at every stage of both the administrative and criminal proceedings.
 Wayne has over a decade of DUI trial experience and knows how to effectively evaluate a DUI case, which can potentially lead to reduced charges or your case being outright dismissed.

 Our initial evaluation of your DUI case is free.
 No matter where you are in the DUI process, we strongly encourage you to review the information below and call for a consultation today.